Accessible Page Layouts

 Our side panel link boxes can be converted into an unordered list

-This fixes problem 4, and CSS can be easily used to remove any default list styling so the look is the same.
+This fixes problem 4, and CSS can be used to remove any default list styling so the look is the same.

 And as a final step

 Visit the resulting page via the link below and follow the same steps you took on the starter page.
-See how the experience has been improved with just these simple tweaks.Go to the reorganised version of the demo page
+See how the experience has been improved with these tweaks.Go to the reorganised version of the demo page

 But we can do more!